 Benjamin S. Wagner is a shareholder with the firm.
 His practice includes nursing home abuse and neglect, personal injury, car accidents, construction accidents, premises liability incidents, wrongful death and motorcycle accidents.
 Benjamin has successfully tried numerous cases throughout Wisconsin.
 Because of his significant trial experience and success, he has been certified as a Civil Trial Specialist by the National Board of Trial Advocacy and as an advocate by the National Board of Civil Pretrial Practice Advocacy.

-Benjamin is the Immediate Past President of the Wisconsin Association for Justice, which is the state’s trial lawyer association and Wisconsin’s largest voluntary bar organization.
-He is also a member of the State Bar of Wisconsin, the Milwaukee Bar Association, American Association for Justice and the American Bar Association.
+Benjamin is a Past President of the Wisconsin Association for Justice, which is the state’s trial lawyer association and Wisconsin’s largest voluntary bar organization.
+He is also a member of the State Bar of Wisconsin, the Milwaukee Bar Association, American Association for Justice, the American Bar Association and a Fellow of the American Bar Foundation.
+Benjamin was selected by Wisconsin Governor Tony Evers for the Judicial Selection Committee, which helps interview and recommend candidates to judicial vacancies.

 Benjamin is extremely active in various community and civic causes as well.
 He currently serves on the Board of Directors of: Sojourner Family Peace Center in Milwaukee; Discovery World in Milwaukee; Safe & Sound; and is the Chair-Elect of the Neuroscience Center Advisory Board of the Medical College of Wisconsin.
 Benjamin is also a former board member of the Legal Aid Society of Milwaukee and Milwaukee World Festival, Inc.